LeandroFranciscato/bootstrapTabFrozenScroll/README.md

      ```js
      tabFrozenScroll("#mainTable", ".nav.nav-tabs", 0);
      ```
-where `#mainTable` is the table inside your first tab, `.nav.nav-tabs` is usually the Bootstrap `ul` that represents the tabs and `0` is the number of pixels that you want to the panel float to the top of the page.
+where `#mainTable` is the table inside your first tab, `.nav.nav-tabs` is usually the Bootstrap `ul` that represents the tabs and `0` is the number of pixels that you want to scroll until the panel float to the top of the page.

-* If you want to use the dependenci between tabs, you just must define it in the `<a>` tag inside the tabs.
+* If you want to use the dependency between tabs, you just must define it in the `<a>` tag inside the tabs.
 Ex.:
 ```html
 <ul class="nav nav-tabs" data-plugin="nav-tabs" role="tablist">
   <li class="active"